qilisec/mern-robots-frontend/README.md

 * The primary data generated takes the facade of "robots" in which user information is stored (e.g. name, address, birthday, place of work, etc.)

-* User authentication and authorization is also implemented to allow for protected routing and client-side user-specific component rendering such as user specific profile pages and filtered robot submissions
+* User authentication and JWT-based authorization are also implemented to allow for protected routing and client-side user-specific component rendering such as user specific profile pages and filtered robot submissions